-- 1. To explain various types of Kinematic links, pairs, chains and Mechanisms. - 2.
-To explain inversions of 4 Bar Mechanisms, Single and double slider crank mechanisms. - 3.
+- 1. To study various types of Kinematic links, pairs, chains and Mechanisms. - 2.
+To study inversions of 4 Bar Mechanisms, Single and double slider crank mechanisms. - 3.
 To plot slider displacement, velocity and acceleration against crank rotation for single slider crank mechanism. - 4.
-To explain various type of cam and follower arrangements. - 5.
+To study various type of cam and follower arrangements. - 5.
 To plot follower displacement vs cam rotation for various Cam Follower systems. - 6.
-To explain various types of gears and gear trains. - 7.
-To perform experiment on Watt and Porter Governors to prepare performance characteristic Curves, and to find stability & sensitivity. - 8.
-To perform experiment on Proell Governor to prepare performance characteristic curves, and to find stability & sensitivity. - 9.
-To perform experiment on Hartnell Governor to prepare performance characteristic Curves, and to find stability & sensitivity. - 10.
-To explain gyroscopic effects through models. - 11.
-To determine gyroscopic couple on Motorized Gyroscope. - 12.
-To perform the experiment for static and dynamic balancing on static balancing machine.
+To perform experiment on Watt and Porter Governors to prepare performance characteristic Curves, and to find stability & sensitivity. - 7.
+To perform experiment on Proell Governor to prepare performance characteristic curves, and to find stability & sensitivity. - 8.
+To perform experiment on Hartnell Governor to prepare performance characteristic Curves, and to find stability & sensitivity. - 9.
+To study gyroscopic effects through models. - 10.
+To determine gyroscopic couple on Motorized Gyroscope. - 11.
+To perform the experiment for static balancing on static balancing machine. - 12.
+To perform the experiment for dynamic balancing on dynamic balancing machine